 Collard greens and black-eyed peas with fresh tomatoes make a most companionable trio, pulled together by a smoky heat provided by chile peppers and smoked paprika or barbecue seasoning.
+This black-eyed peas and greens recipe presents a traditional Southern duo at it best in this easy recipe.

 If you’re looking for the more traditional (yet still vegan) iteration of this combination of ingredients, see Vegan Hoppin’ John (Black-Eyed Peas and Rice).